inrupt/solid-client-js/README.md

 # Browser support

 Our JavaScript Client Libraries use relatively modern JavaScript features that will work in all commonly-used browsers, except Internet Explorer.
-If you need support for Internet Explorer, it is recommended to pass them through a tool like [Babel](https://babeljs.io), and to add polyfills for e.g. `Set`, `Promise`, `Headers`, `Array.prototype.includes` and `String.prototype.endsWith`.
+If you need support for Internet Explorer, it is recommended to pass them through a tool like [Babel](https://babeljs.io), and to add polyfills for e.g. `Set`, `Promise`, `Headers`, `Array.prototype.includes`, `Array.prototype.from` and `String.prototype.endsWith`.

 # Installation